MarceloContreras/MarceloContreras.github.io/_pages/about.md

   image: marcelo_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    MsC at University of Alberta
+    MsC student at University of Alberta
     Researcher at NODE Lab

 news: true  # includes a list of news items